 (2) – Silvija Jestrović in Natasha Davis, Performance, Film, Installation (London: Natasha Production, 2013)

-Natasha Davis is a performance and visual artist creating work that explores body, memory, identity and migration.
-Her performances, films and installations have been presented at theatres, galleries and festivals in the UK (National Theatre Studio, Chelsea Theatre, Birmingham Rep Door, Barbican Plymouth, Playhouse Derry, Capstone Liverpool and many others) and internationally in Cyprus, Greece, Ireland, Germany, Spain, Serbia, USA, Australia, India, Canada and South Africa.
-Her research has been funded by Arts Council England, British Council, Transatlantic Fellowship, Humanities Research Fund, Tower Hamlets, and numerous commissions and residencies.
-As producer Natasha has collaborated with artists such as Guy Dartnell and Marisa Carnesky and organisations such as Chisenhale Dance Space.
-She has performed with Pacitti Company, Blast Theory, Tino Sehgal and others.
-As curator most recently she created the cultural programme for the International Federation of Theatre Research in 2014.
-Natasha holds a doctorate from the University of Warwick and delivers lectures, talks and workshops across the world, from Buffalo to Tokyo to Grenoble to New Delhi. www.natashaproductions.com
+Natasha Davis is a performance and visual artist with over 40 solo and collaborative projects in a range of media including live performance, installation, film and publication.
+Her work has been shown in the UK (National Theatre Studio, Tate Modern, Chelsea Theatre, Birmingham Rep, Rich Mix London, Barbican Plymouth, Playhouse Derry, Capstone Liverpool, Christie’s, Science Gallery and many others) and internationally in Cyprus, Greece, Ireland, Germany, Spain, Serbia, USA, Australia, India, Canada and South Africa.
+Her performance Internal Terrains heads the British Library’s online digital performance collection and is used as its banner and twitter icon.
+Her work is featured in Traces, a public project about migrant artists significantly contributing to UK arts, also part of the Southbank Centre’s exhibition Adopting Britain, alongside luminaries such as Lucien Freud, Mona Hatoum and Frank Auerbach.
+Natasha’s artwork has been funded by Arts Council England, British Council, Tower Hamlets, Humanities Research Fund, Hosking Houses Trust, Transatlantic Fellowship and numerous commissions and residencies.
+She holds a doctorate from the University of Warwick and delivers lectures, talks and workshops across the world, from Buffalo to Tokyo to Grenoble to New Delhi. www.natashaproductions.com

 Feature image credits: ‘Teeth Show’, image by Lucy Cash